March Gardening Tips

 As new growth emerges keep an eye out for slugs and snails who will enjoy eating your young plants.
 Try copper tape arounds pots and containers, broken egg shells around plants, beer filled slug traps and apply nematodes to help keep slugs under control.

 Get your packets of seeds out and start sowing salads such as spring onion, lettuce and radish as long as you keep them in your greenhouse or under a protective cloche.
 You will enjoy picking them very early in the growing season by starting to successionally sow from now.
-It’s much easier to sow seeds with greenhouse staging, so take a look at our range HERE.
+It’s much easier to sow seeds with greenhouse staging.

 It’s also time to pop some Broad Beans and early Peas in seed trays, ready for transplanting out when the weather has warmed up.
 Keep them moist but not overwatered and under cover, a greenhouse is ideal to protect them from frosts.